- Principle of competence competence under the English Arbitration Act

 (iii) that there is a good reason why the matter should be decided by the court”.

-Additionally, as mentioned earlier, a challenge to the jurisdiction of the tribunal is addressed in AA 1996, ss 31 or 32.
+Additionally, as mentioned earlier, a challenge to the jurisdiction of the tribunal is addressed in AA 1996, section 31 or 32.
 However, there is a marked difference between challenging the validity of an arbitration agreement and challenging the jurisdiction.
-Here, if arbitral proceedings have commenced, the relevant section is AA 1996, s 9 while if the party has not taken part in the arbitration proceedings, section s 72 is applicable.
+Here, if arbitral proceedings have commenced, the relevant section is AA 1996, section 9, while if the party has not taken part in the arbitration proceedings, section section 72 is applicable.

 Last but not least, Brexit would affect arbitration in the UK.
-For instance, it seems that it would change the London arbitration market and also impact the English arbitration law (the Arbitration Act 1996).
+For instance, it seems it would change the London arbitration market and impact the English arbitration law (the Arbitration Act 1996).

 Concluding remarks about the English Arbitration Act

 Where there is an objection to the substantive jurisdiction of a tribunal, the procedures set out under section 31 of the Arbitration Act must be followed.
-According to the commentary on the Act, as an alternative course, an application would be made to the court pursuant to section 32, for the determination of a preliminary point of jurisdiction before any award is made.
+According to the commentary on the Act, as an alternative course, an application would be made to the court pursuant to section 32 for determining a preliminary point of jurisdiction before any award is made.